Updated: September 10, 2025

 Managing Books for Multiple Small Businesses

-Managing books for several clients simultaneously means that one systematic error (like using the wrong tax year settings) could create problems across your entire client base.
+Managing books for several clients simultaneously means one systematic error like using wrong tax year settings creates problems across your entire client base.

 Most bookkeepers work with small business owners who depend on accurate records, from loan approvals to daily cash flow decisions.
 Even minor errors can have serious financial consequences.

-Tax mistakes create immediate, measurable financial damage for clients because you're directly responsible for calculating what clients owe the IRS.
-When you get it wrong, clients face real penalties, interest charges and audit costs they expect you to cover.
-Accountants' professional liability insurance protects you in these situations:
+Tax mistakes create immediate, measurable financial damage because tax preparers directly calculate what clients owe the IRS.
+When tax preparers make errors, clients face penalties, interest charges and audit costs.
+Accountants' professional liability insurance protects tax preparers in these situations:

 1. 1